peiyuu/course-dbt/week 1 project.md

     group by order_bin
     ''''

-#5.
-On average, how many unique sessions do we have per hour?
+# 5. On average, how many unique sessions do we have per hour?
-    Answer: 16.33
+    <br> Answer: 16.33

     '''sql
     with sessions_per_hour as (